bitprj/devrel/IMC_WhyReact/blog.md

 ## How to React!
 Now comes the fun part—coding!
 In this final section, I have included several code examples illustrating fundamental React concepts to get you familiar with the code.
 At the very end, I have included three great resources where you can learn more about React in depth.

-I have tried to make these examples as easy to follow as possible, but don"t worry if some of the syntax is confusing.
+I have tried to make these examples as easy to follow as possible, but there is bound to be some syntax that's confusing if you're new to React.
+This is unavoidable, as some lines are required for all the code to function.
+I have explained the essential portions in comments, but don't worry about the parts you might not understand.
 Instead, try to get a feel for how React code flows and is structured.
+In due time, everything will make sense!.

+For each example, I have embedded links to CodeSandBox so that you can play around with the code yourself and see it being rendered in the browser.

-1. <a href="https://codesandbox.io/s/6vv9xxwyww?fontsize=14&hidenavigation=1&theme=dark">React class component</a>
+1. <a href="https://codesandbox.io/s/react-hooks-usestate-kviru?file=/src/index.js">React class component</a>
 ```js
 import React from "react";
 import ReactDOM from "react-dom";